 Farquharson’s Textbook of Operative General Surgery by FARQUHARSON

 Basic Surgical Skills and Techniques by David L Stoker, Sudhir Kumar Jain, Raman Tanwar

 CLINICAL SURGERY PEARLS by BABU DAYANANDA R

 GREENFIELD’S SURGERY (SCIENTIFIC PRINCIPLES & PRACTICE by MULHOLLAND

 A Manual On Clinical Surgery by Das S (Recommended)

-This is the best book for practical/ clinical aspect of General Surgery.
-Details of history taking, signs & symptoms, examination and differential diagnosis given in this book of each topic/ system/ organ is excellent.
+This is the best book for the practical/ clinical aspect of General Surgery.
+Details of history taking, signs & symptoms, examination and differential diagnosis given in this book of each topic/ system/ organ are excellent.
 A must read book for practicals.
 I used it as my primary reading books for my ward posting and practical exam preparation in my UG days.

 Surgery Simplified For Practicals A K Gvalani (Recommended)

 This is a book mainly used for surgical instruments and surgical procedure methods.
 A very good book and should be read for practical exam preparation for those specific topics.
 This book is not easily available online but can be found in book stores, especially Bhalani Book Depot as this book is published by Bhalani Publishers.
-A down side of newer editions of this book is that it has skipped many instruments which are no longer used in clinical practice but those instruments are asked in exam.
+A down side of newer editions of this book is that it has skipped many instruments which are no longer used in clinical practice but those instruments are asked in the exam.
 So students are advised to take xerox copies of older versions of they could find an old book or take copies from seniors.